 Macron’s contempt was showing again during his July 14 interview when he presented his roadmap; an action plan for the capitalists, sacrifices and more attacks for the workers

-Asserting that the war in Ukraine "will last", that the French army must participate in the deployment of troops against Russia while continuing its interventions in Africa or the Middle East, Macron promised to increase the military budget by 3 billion euros per year until 2025.
-He will help the arms industry to speed up the production of the tanks, guns and drones that are all the rage in Ukraine.
+Asserting that the war in Ukraine "will last", that the French army must participate in the deployment of troops against Russia while continuing its interventions in Africa and the Middle East, Macron promised to increase the military budget by 3 billion euros per year until 2025.
+He will help the arms industry to speed up production of the tanks, guns and drones that are all the rage in Ukraine.
 This money will be sorely missed by hospitals, in the renovation of train lines or for firefighters dealing with giant infernos.

 Using the threat that Putin might close the Nordstream 1 gas pipeline, with a risk of gas and electricity shortages this winter, Macron announced an energy sobriety plan that would affect “individuals and companies alike”.
 But it’s obvious that “sobriety” won’t be the same for everyone.

 Companies, particularly major ones, will receive generous compensation if they agree to shut down their most energy-intensive installations at peak consumption times.
 They’ll receive even more government aid if they generalize working from home and reduce heating and air-conditioning.
-Workers won’t have any say in the matter as to whether they work from home or freeze or boil at their workstation.
+Workers won’t have any say in the matter as to whether they work from home or freeze or boil at their workstation,

 Today's heatwaves and yesterday's lockdown have made it perfectly clear that, even if the temperature is the same for everyone, its effects vary according to class.
 Some have air-conditioned homes or a second home in a cooler place while others are in tiny appartements where they can barely breathe.